redis/redis-om-dotnet/README.md

 ## 📚 Documentation

 This README just scratches the surface.
-You can find complete documentation in the [Redis OM .NET docs site](https://redis-developer.github.io/redis-om-dotnet).
+You can find a full tutorial on the [Redis Developer Site](https://developer.redis.com/develop/dotnet/redis-om-dotnet/connecting-to-redis).
+All the summary docs for this library can be found on the repo's [github page](https://redis.github.io/redis-om-dotnet/).

 ## ⛏️ Troubleshooting